suninlaw/stable-diffusion-bot/README.md

 Options like aspect ratio are extracted and sanitized from the text prompt, and then the resulting options are stored in the database record for the image generation (for further variations or upscaling):

 <img width="995" alt="Screenshot 2022-12-28 at 4 30 43 PM" src="https://user-images.githubusercontent.com/7525989/209888645-b616fbb1-955a-4d3e-9a25-ce43baa6cfbd.png">

-## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-There are lots more features that could be added to this bot, such as:

-- [x] Moving defaults to the database
-- [ ] Per-user defaults/settings, as well as enforcing limits on a user's usage of the bot
-- [x] Ability to easily re-roll an image
-- [x] Generating multiple images at once
-- [x] Ability to upscale the resulting images
-- [x] Ability to generate variations on a grid image
-- [ ] Ability to tweak more settings when issuing the `/imagine` command (like aspect ratio)
-- [ ] Image to image processing

-I'll probably be adding a few of these over time, but any contributions are also welcome.

-## Why Go?

-I like Go a lot better than Python, and for me it's a lot easier to maintain dependencies with Go modules versus running a bunch of different Anaconda environments.

-It's also able to be cross-compiled to a wide range of platforms, which is nice.